 |---|---|---|

-Notes: These mechanisms are supported by emerging evidence, but they are not miracle claims.
-Balanced nutrition, gentle hair care and patience remain key to hair health.
+Notes: These mechanisms are supported by emerging evidence, not miracle claims.
+Balanced nutrition and gentle hair care remain key.

 How Protein Fuels Healthy Hair Growth

 Hair grows in cycles: anagen (growth), catagen (transition) and telogen (rest).
-During the anagen phase, follicle cells at the bulb rapidly divide and build the keratin shaft.
-This process is energy- and protein-intensive.
-If your diet lacks sufficient protein or essential amino acids, the body diverts resources to critical organs, and hair growth slows.
-Plant proteins like lupin provide a complete amino acid profile, meaning they contain all nine essential amino acids needed to build keratin.
-Ensuring a steady intake of these building blocks lays the groundwork for stronger, healthier hair.
+During the anagen phase, follicle cells rapidly divide to build the keratin shaft.
+This process is protein-intensive.
+If dietary protein or essential amino acids are lacking, hair growth is deprioritised.

 What Is L-Arginine and Why Does It Matter for Hair?